Aspie96/blog/content/posts/free-speech.md

 Censorship by social media platforms carries its own bag of issues.
 Here, I don't argue that limiting content on one's own server is immoral or that it should be illegal.
 What I also think, however, is that maximally content-neutral social media platforms are better for society and that they should be preferred as general-purpose platforms.

-Banning certain ideas from spaces used for public expression, be it through the law, through an extreme amount of public censure or through the choice of private entities that own such spaces, has the risk of creating eco chambers where those with banned opinion assemble and shelter in isolation.
+Banning certain ideas from spaces used for public expression, be it through the law, through an extreme amount of public censure or through the choice of private entities that own such spaces, comes at the risk of creating eco chambers where those with banned opinion assemble in isolation.
 This is dangerous in at least two ways.
 It leaves these people unchallenged, while also giving them a sense of victimhood, potentially leading to radicalization, and it makes it harder for those who aren't part of these groups to learn about what they say and to actually understand them.

 Limiting someone's freedom of speech also impairs everyone else's ability to listen.
 That doesn't just include fans of the censored ones.
 Those who simply wanted to be informed about their position are also impacted.
-Often, the fact that someone has said something becomes news             Whenever the claim is heard that some party has made a certain public assertion, verifying that claim (that the assertion has been made) requires access to the assertion itself, as published by that party.
-Believing that a party has asserted something is entirely different from believing that the assertion is true.
-The fact that, often in error, something has been said is often newsworthy.
-Censorship can prevent fact-checking news of this sort.
+The fact that someone has said something often makes news and can only be verified with access to the original source.
+Censorship can prevent fact-checking.

-In addition to everything else, liberty has inherent value and self-expression is something most care about being able to do.
+In addition to usefulness of free speech, liberty has inherent value and self-expression is something most care about being able to do.
 It's not just an instrument to achieve other fundamental goals, it is a fundamental goal on its own.
 Advocating for freedom of speech is akin to supporting the ability to avoid pain and suffering, to have one's dignity preserved and to continue living.
 What makes freedom of speech different is how much cheaper, in terms of required resources, providing it is.

-As for the idea that the right to free speech should be understood to include the right to openly endorse censorship, it's easy enough to see.
+As for the idea that the right to free speech should be understood to include the freedom to openly endorse censorship, it's easy enough to see.
 If we must protect the right to express wrong opinions, then endorsement of censorship is one of them and must therefore be protected.

 ## Additional resources